 When comparing the photos you can see very clearly that the diopter filter moves the focus level closer to the camera.
 The background becomes harmoniously blurred.
 And, the foreground becomes very sharp.
 I reached the best results - again and again - with the +10 diopter filter.
 But please note, these experiences relate to the JVC camera.
 For other cameras other lenses are used.
 Therefore, you must try which close-up filter gives the best results for your camera.
 And, there is another basic rule: Any filter that is mounted on the camera lens, reduces the light performance of the camera.
 In other words, always take care for a good lighting of your railway scenery.

-Sorry, the JVC ADIXXION GC-XA2, is no longer produced.
+The JVC ADIXXION GC-XA2 is no longer produced.
 But you can get a used one at eBay:

 » Ebay (Ireland): JVC ADIXXION GC-XA2

 » Ebay (Canada): JVC ADIXXION GC-XA2

 » Ebay (Australia): JVC ADIXXION GC-XA2

 » Ebay (United Kingdom): JVC ADIXXION GC-XA2